 If you’re just getting started with open-book management, it’s okay to ease into the process by simply reporting or sharing the financials at the end of each period.
 By sharing the company’s financial results and opening the books to employees, it shows you can trust them with information.

-By allowing your employees access to real-time financials, it’s important to make sure that they fully comprehend those reports.
+When allowing your employees access to real-time company financials, it’s important to make sure they fully comprehend those reports.
 They may understand how their individual actions and behaviors impact the bottom line, but you need to make sure they understand all the data to their fullest potential.
-In order for them to do so, this may require some additional education and opportunities.
+Take time to educate your staff and offer additional resources and opportunities for them to learn.
+Most importantly, let them participate in the conversation.

 Even employees who have an advanced education may not be comfortable with basic business or accounting principles.
 It’s crucial that you provide business and financial literacy training (as well as ongoing exposure to the concepts) to employees at all levels of your organization to ensure they have a basic understanding of how business works.
 Making these concepts unintimidating was our main focus when we created The Great Game of Business, and we wanted to help every employee understand that business can be looked at like a game: you simply have to know the rules and understand how to impact the score.